kazeraniman/RustyChip/README.md

 [Cowgod's CHIP-8 Technical Reference](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM)

 ## Assorted Thoughts
-- I could have used a config file rather than command line arguments and it would have been cleaner but I wanted to get a feel for how command line arguments can be done with `clap` as it seems like a useful crate moving forward.
+- I could have used a config file rather than command line arguments, and it would have been cleaner, but I wanted to get a feel for how command line arguments can be done with `clap` as it seems like a useful crate moving forward.